Kitware/SMTK/doc/userguide/contributing.rst

   * simulation — aids to exporting simulation input decks in the SMTKCore library
   * io — file and string I/O in the SMTKCore library, a mix of XML and JSON
   * view — source for providing views of attributes and models in the SMTKCore library
-  * bridge — source for additional libraries that bridge solid modeling kernels into SMTK
+  * session — source for additional libraries that session solid modeling kernels into SMTK
   * extensions — source for additional libraries that expose SMTK to other software

     * qt — widgets that allow presentation and editing of SMTK models and attributes